arretevad/don-t-be-evil/README.md

 things, it's probably okay if they are using an older email.
 You can take your time and chip away at things.
 It's also a good opportunity to declutter your email and close things out that you no longer use.*

-**Q: Wait, Apple is big tech too, why are they on the list?**

-*A: Apple is a [privacy](https://support.apple.com/en-us/HT208650) focused company, or at least it claims to be.
-They aren't snooping your emails in order to show you ads, but I'm (you used "we" predominantly before this- did you want to stick with that?) sure they are doing it to lock you into their ecosystem and get you to buy Apple things.
-The list above is mere suggestion and we encourage you to do your own research and use your best judgement.*

 **Q: I need help!**